viafoura/nc-subdomainer/README.md

 Namecheap subdomain record manager.

 ### What?
 This is a Node.js app for managing subdomain records for a given set of domains registered on Namecheap.
-Authentication through Github.
+Authentication through Github and is restricted to a given organization.

 ### Why?
 Maybe you've got a dev team and a project that requires everyone to have unique domains.